 Help with university applications begins at the start of Lower Sixth with a talk for you and your parents given by the Director of Sixth Form.
 In the Autumn Term you will be taught how to research different universities and courses and will have individual discussions with your Tutor.
 In the Spring Term a university admissions tutor is invited to talk to you about university applications.
-The Deputy Head of Sixth Form (LVI) will also have a personal interview with each of you on your university and career plans.
-Your parents are also invited to talks on university admissions in the Spring and Summer Terms.
+Your Sixth Form Tutor will also have a personal interview with each of you on your university and career plans.
+Your parents are also invited to talks on university admissions throughout the year.

 A comprehensive programme to guide you through the university application process for UK, US, Oxbridge and Post-Qualification Applications takes place in the second half of the Summer Term.
 Staff will be on hand to advise and guide you and your Tutor will support you throughout.
 It is, however, your responsibility to research the courses and universities in which you are interested.
 By the end of the Summer Term of the Lower Sixth year you should be all set to complete your university application form.
-You complete your UCAS form in the first few weeks of your Clarence year and are given guidance and practice in handling with university interviews and admissions tests.
+You complete your UCAS form in the first few weeks of your Clarence year and are given guidance and practice in handling university interviews and admissions tests.

 Should you be considering an application to US universities, we have a programme of Admissions Directors' visits throughout the Autumn Term and support available for admissions tests.
-We have a in-house US Universities Counsellor, Mr Tourle, who is available to guide you if you are considering applying to US or other international universities.
+We have a Head of US and International Universities, Mr Tourle, who is available to guide you if you are considering applying to US or other international universities.